In loving memory/of/ Major Frank Murray Campbell/died 8th March 1910

 He then went back to Africa; whether Elizabeth went too is unknown.
 His medal card seems to show that although he had attained the rank of Captain, he worked after the war, until at least 1921, as a civilian owner-driver for the force in the Gold Coast Regiment.
 He was mentioned in dispatches in early 1919, and in 1920 awarded the Military Order of Aviz by the King of Portugal – part of the Gold Coast (now Ghana) was a Portuguese colony.

-His mother died in 1944 in Wokingham, aged eighty-five.
+His mother had moved to Folkestone by 1939, but died in 1944 in Wokingham, aged eighty-five.

 - WO 339/16864 National Archive